 The median income in Neenah comes in at $55,940 and the median home value is $135,800 for 2019.

 Little Chute is a village in Outagamie County, Wisconsin, United States.
 The population was 10,449 at the 2010 census.

 The median income in Little Chute comes in at $59,483 and the median home value is $141,900 for 2019.

 Shawano is a city in Shawano County, Wisconsin, United States.
 The population was 9,305 at the 2010 census.
 It is the county seat of Shawano County.

 The median income in Shawano comes in at $41,834 and the median home value is $101,200 for 2019.

 There You Have It Mr. Or Mrs. Wisconsin Cheapskate

-If you’re looking at the cost of living numbers in Wisconsin, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Wisconsin, this is an accurate list of the most affordable places to live in wisconsin for 2019.

 Here’s a look at the most expensive cities in Wisconsin according to the data:

 For more Wisconsin reading, check out: